-It's been 49 years to the day since the events of Bloody Sunday and many questions are still unanswered.
+It's over 50 years to the day since the events of Bloody Sunday and many questions are still unanswered.

 This is a non-partisan introduction to the events on the day, for those who want to know more about what happened.
 If you'd prefer to listen to this, then check out The Troubles Podcast, which is available anywhere you get podcasts or by clicking here.